GeneralSequence#

 The symbol sequence, the

-is initialized with.
-For alphabets containing single letter strings, this parameter may also be astr
+Sequenceis initialized with.
+For alphabets containing single letter strings, this parameter may also be astrobject.
+By default the sequence is empty.

 - as_type(sequence)#